-- In your docker environment there probably have multiple docker images, each hosting microservices.
+- In your docker environment, there probably have multiple docker images, each hosting microservices.
 So there are also multiple instances of each docker image running at the same time.
-We need to monitor and secure that all docker images and instances seperately at the same time.
+We need to monitor and secure that all docker images and instances separately at the same time.

 - The docker daemon needs to be secured to keep the containers its hosts safe.
 The host server will be bare metal or virtual server.

 - There is another layer to secure the docker containers that are hosting containers in the cloud like ECS.

 - A chance of creating loopholes in the configuration profile either by default or by users activity.